doctea/drum2musocv/README.md

 More envelope stages (delay?)

-Make modulation configurable per-stage
+Make modulation configurable per-stage, eg only wobble during release

 Other 'modules' to trigger other devices with CV via relays (ie circuit bent stuff).
 Route MIDI/signals to other devices?
 Extra CVs/triggers direct from the Arduino?
 Shitty sample recorder/player?!

-Hi-hat/crash choke
+Hi-hat/crash choke (cut open hat gate when pedal hat is triggered?)

-Funkier colours / colour blending fx
+Funkier colours / colour blending fx for the pixels

 Save config options (RGB settings, envelope settings etc) to the flash memory and allow configuration via sysex / CCs.